 Haiku: a one-breath poem that discovers connection.

 The foremost poets of Japanese haiku tradition are Bashô, Buson, Issa, Shiki.
-The first three were artists of haikai: masters of the linked verse game known as haikai no renku: renku for short.
+The first three were artists of haikai: masters of the linked verse game known as haikai no renku: renku for short (find out more).
 The fourth, Shiki, coined the term "haiku," and envisioned it as an independent poetic genre.
 While technically—that is to say, in Japanese terms—Bashô, Buson, and Issa were poets of haikai; the term "haiku" is used by many English speakers to describe what they wrote.
 In other words, "haiku" in English covers a broader field than it does in Japanese, for it embraces both haikai and haiku.
 Throughout this website, I use the term "haiku" when referring to Issa.

 What makes it a poem?
 Haiku in English usually appears as an unrhymed three-line verse.
 Its use of intense, fragmentary imagery and its stress on rhythm and sound place it in the poetry side of the language spectrum.